25 Sep 2020

 Nicolay Netskar has been working at CSUSA since September 2017.
-He is a Recruitment Specialist and works primarily with our Norwegian men’s soccer players out of our Oslo office.
+He is Team Leader for Team Norway and works primarily with our Norwegian men’s soccer players out of our Oslo office.

 Nicolay Netskar started his college career at Wheeling Jesuit University in West Virginia in 2012.
 The school played in the West Virginia Athletic Conference (NCAA D2, now Mountain East Conference).
 In his first season, he was awarded WVIAC First-team All-Conference as the only freshman in the conference, and ECAC Division 2 All Star team.
 In his second year, he transferred to the University at Buffalo in New York, who is a part of the Mid-American Conference (NCAA D1).
 At UB, Nicolay played three seasons, and played in the Mid-American Conference Finals in 2015.
 During his time at Buffalo, he was awarded the MAC Presidential Award, MAC Distinguished Scholar Athlete, and MAC All-Academic Team.

 Nicolay also had the opportunity to play with the Seattle Sounders’ U23 team in the Premier Development League alongside some of the country’s most talented players, whom several of these are now currently playing in the MLS.
 While he was a part of the squad, the team won the PDL Western Conference Championship, and qualified for the National Playoffs Semifinal.

 Nicolay completed his bachelor degree in Business Administration with a concentration in International Business.
 He achieved a GPA of 3.9, which resulted in him earning several academic awards.
 In his last semester, he did an internship with a company called CoachMePlus in Buffalo.
 Here he worked with several teams from NFL, NHL, NBA, MLB, MLS, and several big NCAA programs.
 During his time at CoachMePlus he gained valuable insight on the business and sports science side of professional sports in America.